alexqfredrickson/notes/aws/aws.md

 A dead-letter queue is a type of queue that other queues can target and store messages that have not been processed successfully in.
 It is considered a best-practice to keep the queue and its associated dead-letter queue in the same AWS account and region.
 Messages in a dead-letter queue can be examined, analyzed, etc.

+### Lambda

+AWS Lambda is a function-as-a-service tool.
+It operates elastically and does not require servers.

+Some use-cases include:

+  * File processing, e.g. doing something after a file is uploaded to S3
+  * Stream processing, e.g. using Lambda and Kinesis to process real-time streaming data, like application activity tracking, transaction order processing, etc.
+  * Web applications, IoT backends, mobile backends

 ### SWF

 AWS Simple Workflow Service is a way to create background jobs that have parallel or sequential steps.
 It consists of: